Attack time analysis in dynamic attack trees via integer linear programming: Computation time reduction

 \subsection{Modular analysis}

-While Algorithm \ref{alg:BU} can greatly reduce complexity, it only does so in two relatively rare cases.
-However, it is possible to also reduce complexity when $T$ is only partially static and/or treelike.
-A well-established method in studying attack trees is to consider the \emph{modules} of $T$:
+Algorithm \ref{alg:BU} only reduces complexity in the two relatively rare cases where the DAT is static or tree-shaped.
+However, it is possible to also reduce complexity when $T$ is only partially static and/or tree-shaped.
+A well-established method in studying DATs is to consider the \emph{modules} of $T$:

-\begin{definition} \emph{\cite{Dutuit1996}} A \emph{module} is a node $v \in N \setminus N_{\mathtt{BAS}}$ such that all paths from $T\setminus T_v$ to $T_v$ pass through $v$. \end{definition}
+\begin{definition}\emph{\cite{Dutuit1996}} A \emph{module} is a node $v \in N \setminus N_{\mathtt{BAS}}$ such that all paths from $T\setminus T_v$ to $T_v$ pass through $v$. \end{definition}

-Intuitively, the subtree $T_v$ generated by a module $v$ is connected to the rest of the tree only through $v$.
-As the following theorem shows, this allows us to subdivide the problem of finding $\recht{mt}(T)$ into two parts: first we calculate $\recht{mt}(T_v)$, and then we replace $v$ by a new BAS with duration $\recht{mt}(T_v)$, and calculate \emph{min time} of the resulting DAT.
+The root of $T$ is always a module.
+If $v$ is a module, then $v$ is the only node within $T_v$ with parents outside of $T_v$.
+Hence we can create a tree $T^v$ by replacing $T_v$ within $T$ by a new single BAS $\tilde{v}$; the parents of $\tilde{v}$ in $T^v$ are the parents of $v$ in $T$.
+Theorem \ref{thm:prune} shows that \emph{min time} can be calculated for $T$ by first calculating it for $T_v$, and then for $T^v$.
+This is depicted in Figure \ref{fig:mod}.